History of the Kansas City metropolitan area: 1960s

 The 1960s contained many projects coupled with the rapid urban decay of many inner city neighborhoods.
 During this period, many historic buildings were demolished to make way for parking lots, and office buildings.
 The area became primarily for business rather than for everyday city life.

 During this inner city decay, Kansas City began to annex land and expand its area.
 In the process, Kansas City eventually became one of the largest cities in the United States area-wise at 318 sqmi, while its population decreased by 15,000 between 1950 and 2000.
 It is still not uncommon to find cattle and corn fields on the extreme edges of Kansas City.
 In 2000, Kansas City ranked as the 21st largest city in the United States in terms of area, while it placed 40th in population rankings.

-In 1967, the Kansas City Chiefs participated in the first ever Super Bowl, losing to the Green Bay Packers.
-That same year, Charlie Finley got permission to move the Kansas City Athletics out of the 1923-era Municipal Stadium.
+In 1967, the Kansas City Chiefs participated in the first Super Bowl, losing to the Green Bay Packers.
+That year, Charlie Finley got permission to move the Kansas City Athletics out of the 1923-era Municipal Stadium.
 Kansas City responded to these developments by approving a bond issue to build the Truman Sports Complex on the extreme suburban eastern edge of the city by the intersection of Interstates 70 and 435.
 The construction of the complex was so successful that many major league ballparks and football stadiums have been designed in accordance with the Truman Complex master plan, and most have been designed by Kansas City architects.

 Also in 1967, work began on the Crown Center complex located around the headquarters of Hallmark Cards.
 Another development in the 1960s was the approval of a bond issue to move the city's main airport from Kansas City Downtown Airport to the TWA Kansas City Overhaul Base at what was formerly called Mid-Continent International Airport – now called Kansas City International Airport (but which is referred to in baggage tags by its original abbreviation of MCI).
 Although Kansas City continued to expand outward in the 1960s, the inner city endured numerous heartbreaks, fires and a 1968 riot that followed the assassination of Martin Luther King Jr. White flight continued on a large scale, ironically, resegregating the city even further than it was before the Civil Rights Movement.

 1970s

 The first half of the 1970s was dominated by Kansas City's ambitious urban renewal projects that were showcased when the city hosted the 1976 Republican National Convention.
-Though these projects did little to bring people back to the city, they removed many historic buildings in favor of more parking, and more office structures, as well as public housing projects.
+Though these projects did little to bring people back to the city, they removed many historic buildings in favor of more parking, office structures, and public housing projects.